 You leave behind the Cher Valley and enter the Touraine area via the chateau of Gué Péan and the medieval chateau of Fougère sur Bièvre, a perfect example of traditional 15th Century architecture.
 Your night's accommodation is at a charming rural hotel with a lovely garden.

 There are two options for your cycle today, both of which include an option to visit the chateau of Beauregard, famous for its portrait gallery.
 The route is through the Forest of Russy on dedicated cycle paths.
 If you feel like extending your cycle you can continue to the mysterious ‘Sologne’ a rural area known for its wildlife (wild boar and deer), and in summer, the heather is in bloom and the ponds are full of water lilies, making it a peaceful area to cycle through.
 There are dedicated bike tracks and opportunities to stop for a picnic lunch.
 Behind vineyards and groves you will catch glimpses of private chateaux.
-Return to the hotel in Chitenay in the evening for another excellent dinner.
+Return to the hotel in Chitenay in the evening.

 During this last stage of the cycle, you have the opportunity to discover the famous sumptuously furnished Château of Cheverny before reaching the prestigious Château de Chambord with its 440 rooms, built during the reign of Francis the 1st.
 We return to our original hotel in Blois.